 Merits are given in recognition of good behaviour and hard work.
 This merit system wants to recognise all that students do to make our school a better and nicer place to be.
 We also want them to have some fun and do nice things.

 Honour Roll is a group activity that happens at the end of each term.
 A notice is displayed on the classroom wall, informing students of the planned Honour Roll activity.
 It takes place during the last week of the term.
 Students like to share their views and contribute towards the planning of Honour Roll.
 It is important that we hear their views and try our best to incorporate their wishes.
 This has enabled us to host activities such as: go-karting, theme parks, ice skating, cinema and quasar, to name a few.
-Students are told at the start of each term, the minimum amount of PACEs they need to complete to work towards their individual learning plan.
+Students are told at the start of each term, the minimum amount of PACEs, book and oral reports they need to complete to work towards their individual learning plan.

 Every half term this is broken down for each of them into bite size amounts helping them to achieve this goal.
 An individual learning plan is devised for all our students.
 It is a projection of the PACEs and other extra curriculum work needed to be done during the year to ensure they reach the desired academic achievement.
 Parents are kept informed of their child’s progress at parents’ evenings; however we also try to communicate if a student is running into difficulties, or if they need extra support and motivation.
 Our aim is to set our students up to succeed.
 Honour Roll acts as a positive motivational tool and learning incentive.